How much can you borrow with a HELOC?

 Getting the best deal on a HELOC

-A smart homeowner will shop around for the best terms and the best rates on home equity lines of credit.
+A smart homeowner will shop around for the best terms and the best rates on a home equity line of credit.

 You might find a HELOC at 5.4% — with a 12-month introductory offer of 3.5%.
 Also, look for periodic or lifetime interest rate caps, because they can save you a fortune.